huangs-nyc/racing-sim-esp32/README.md

 </ul>

 The code in this repo works with a specific breadboard setup.
 I created fritzing diagrams for both a version where everything is wired (ideal for enclosure), and a version where the button and potentiometer are not wired for testing.
+If you have the Fritizing software, you can got to my fritzing-files foler and find the source files there.
-Here are the breadboard setups that you should follow:
+Here are the breadboard setups that you should follow, in image form:

 <a href="url"><img src="https://github.com/huangs-nyc/racing-sim-esp32/blob/main/media-folder/breadboard-setup.jpg" height="250" width="150"></a>
 <a href="url"><img src="https://github.com/huangs-nyc/racing-sim-esp32/blob/main/media-folder/fritz-unwired.png" height="250" width="400"></a>